Diophantus03/diophantus03/README.md

 1. Higher dimensional Galois representations (infinite Galois theory) attached to automorphic forms and algebraic varieties (and its generalizations) over local and global fields (Langland's Program)
 2. Iwasawa theory and Class field theory
 3. Arithmetic statistics
-4. Mathematics of Cryptology and Proof formalization (in L∃∀N)
+4. Mathematics of Theoretical Cryptology and Proof formalization (in L∃∀N)

 ## My Stats